 - wastewater treatment and disposal facilities

-These follow the same project eligibility criteria as the Alberta Municipal Water/Wastewater Partnership, subject to a detailed assessment of eligibility by Alberta Transportation.
+These follow the same project eligibility criteria as the Alberta Municipal Water/Wastewater Partnership, subject to a detailed assessment of eligibility.

 - Environmental requirements may be taken into account as well as efficiencies in management and operational practices.